Discrete holography and density of states in the crossover from hyperbolic to Euclidean lattices: Conclusions and Outlook

 A central result of our study is the remarkable robustness of boundary observables under the introduction of Euclidean defects.
 The analysis of boundary two-point correlation functions reveals that the introduction of a moderate amount of Euclidean defects in hyperbolic lattices does not significantly alter the boundary behavior.
 This is supported by the validity of the exponential relation between the graph and boundary distance measures over a wide range of defect fractions.
 Noticeable deviations from this hyperbolic scaling appear only at short distances or for large defect concentrations.
 As a next step, we could examine whether the influence of defects increases if the defect polygons have smaller $p$, i.e., positively curved defects like pentagons, or if the underlying hyperbolic lattice has larger $p$ while maintaining hexagons as the defect structures.

 In contrast, the bulk density of states exhibits a more pronounced response to the increasing fraction of Euclidean defects.
 For the bipartite $\{8,3\}\to\{6,3\}$ and the non-bipartite $\{7,3\}\to\{6,3\}$ crossovers, the intermediate DOS retains signatures of the defect-free hyperbolic lattices up to intermediate defect fractions of $\rho \lesssim 0.5$.
 In particular, in the $\{7,3\}\to\{6,3\}$ case, the overall asymmetry of the $\{7,3\}$ DOS remains robust even at large defect concentrations, whereas the sharp peak characteristic of the $\{7,3\}$ lattice is rapidly suppressed.
-Notably, distinctive Euclidean features such as van Hove singularities and the linear dispersion relation at zero energy emerge only when Euclidean defects dominate the lattice close to $\rho\sim0.9$.
+While this suppression is consistent with disorder-induced broadening and smoothening of DOS peaks due to breaking of translational symmetries, as observed for van Hove singularities~\cite{PhysRevB.66.193311,PhysRevResearch.3.L032067,PhysRevB.105.075144}, the true mechanism for sharp DOS features disappearing upon introducing defects here poses an important question for future work.
+Furthermore, distinctive Euclidean features such as van Hove singularities and the linear dispersion relation at zero energy emerge only when Euclidean defects dominate the lattice close to $\rho\sim0.9$.
 In future work, one could study the DOS with periodic boundary conditions by connecting the boundary sites of the flakes, which would solve the problem of edge effects.
 Overall, our results demonstrate that bulk properties are more sensitive to local geometric deformations, while boundary properties remain remarkably robust for moderate levels of Euclidean defects.